mmvih/SMP_Pipeline/README.md

 --inputGroundtruth ./Data/nuclear/test/groundtruth \
 --evaluationMetric "CellularEvaluation" \
 ```
+This runs the polus-cellular-evaluation and polus-pixelwise-evaluation on the labels and predictions generated, respectively.

 ## Run SMP Evaluation (metrics in the SMP training module and time)
 ```#!/bin/sh